khanson679/khanson679.github.io/research.md

 ## Restrictions on syntactic feature systems

 I'm working with Logan Swanson and [Thomas Graf][graf] to test Thomas's [2020 conjecture][graf2020-curbing] that syntactic category features are ISL-2 recoverable, that is, that they can be inferred only from the categories of heads that they select or are selected by, using data from [MGBank][mgbank], an MG corpus built from the Penn Treebank.
-Such a principle could plug a hole found in many grammatical formalisms which allows linguistically unnatural patterns to be encoded via the feature system.
+Such a principle could plug a hole found in many grammatical formalisms which allows linguistically unnatural patterns to be encoded via category features.

 [graf]: https://thomasgraf.net
 [graf2020-curbing]: https://aclanthology.org/2020.scil-1.27/